delkant/angular-areas/README.md

 # angular-areas
-Angular Directive ( ng-areas )  that let you select and manipulate multiple areas on an image, create, edit, move them and resize them too.
+Angular Directive ( ng-areas )  that let you select and manipulate multiple areas on an image, create, edit, move and resize them too.

 # Quick Start